2019 Nominations open on 2nd July 2018 and close on 1st October 2018.

 The first Stan Coster Memorial Australian Bush Ballad Award was held in 1998 and attracted 53 nominations.
 Over the years the number of nominations continues to grow with numbers increasing every year.

-The award will recognise seven categories:
+The 2019 Bush Ballad Awards will recognise seven (7) categories:

 - Male Vocal